10 Things You Must Eat in Mexico City Besides Tacos

 Being able to taste a country’s culture, gives you a much better understanding of it.
 In all cultures, but especially Mexican culture, so much of life revolves around cuisine and the celebration of it.

-Today I’m sharing 10 foods you must eat in Mexico City besides tacos, that I guarantee will impress you from the moment they set the plate down.
+Today I’m sharing 10 foods you must eat in Mexico City besides tacos, that I guarantee will impress you from the moment they set the plate down or hand you that Mexican street food.
 Make sure to add these tasty dishes to your Mexico City itinerary.

 In the savory and hearty category, you absolutely must try the following: